Cleaning with Vinegar

 place the saucer in the closed bin until the smell is neutralized.

-- How to get rid of ants in your kitchen: Wash
+get rid of ants in your kitchen: Wash

 all counter tops, floors and surfaces with equal parts of vinegar and